Testosterone Lawsuits: Heart Attacks, Strokes, Blood Clots and Pulmonary Embolism

 Blood Clot Lawsuits

-In June 2014, the FDA determined that stronger testosterone warnings for the blood clot risks were needed, indicating that the medications may cause venous thromboembolism (VTE).
+In June 2014, the FDA determined that stronger warnings for the blood clot risks were needed, indicating that the medications may cause venous thromboembolism (VTE).

 As a result, the FDA required a change to drug labeling of all testosterone products to provide a more general warning regarding venous blood clots and to “ensure this risk is described consistently in the labeling of all approved testosterone products.”